 Courtney set out to change that by introducing test drives of annual sessions in 2008 (19 days) and 2010 (25 days), during which lawmakers invoked their constitutional authority to meet without the governor calling them into session.
 Voters in 2010 then approved a ballot measure for limited annual sessions of 165 days in odd-numbered years and 35 days in even-numbered years.
 Before then, Oregon was one of just five states with sessions every other year with no time limits.

 A blue-ribbon commission that lawmakers set up in 2005 also recommended other changes in legislative operations and even physical improvements to the 1938 Capitol, the third in state history.
 The 1977 office wings were renovated in 2007 and 2008; work continues on the main building, including seismic reinforcement.

 Courtney was born in Philadelphia and raised in West Virginia, where he graduated from Charleston High School in 1961.
 He earned a bachelor's degree in political science and a master's degree in public administration from the University of Rhode Island.
 His law degree is from Boston University.

 He came to Salem in 1970, when he became a law clerk at the Oregon Court of Appeals.
 He met his future wife, Margie; they were married in 1976.
 They have three grown sons — Peter, Sean and Adam, all married — and five grandchildren.

-Courtney was a lawyer.
+Courtney is a lawyer, although on inactive status with the Oregon State Bar.
 He also worked at Western Oregon University, where he was special assistant to the president and also did some teaching.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.